 In 2016 Unite won three awards; the CLS Quality Mark for mediation services, the Restorative Practice Awards Employer Award and ISO 9001.
 In November and December 2016 Unite won funding from two sources, The Home Office and Scurrah Wainright, with a total value of almost £50,000.
 Unite is delighted to be able to gift the Scurrah Wainright funding to another charity doing similar work.
 Yet another charity will be gifted money from Unite’s reserves.
 Six new businesses have been spawned by Unite’s closure.
 This is all part of Unite’s legacy.

-There will be an event to celebrate Unite’s many achievements for anyone who has been involved with Unite in the summer.
+There will be an event in the summer of 2017 to celebrate Unite’s many achievements.
+Anyone who has been involved with Unite is invited.

 If you want to contact Unite, the following email address will be kindly monitored until 25th April 2017.
 After this date enquiries will not be dealt with as staff will no longer be available.